“Freedom is not worth having if it does not include the freedom to make mistakes.”

 Explain that sometimes others don’t have as much as we do.
 If there are ways that you become involved in a community or regional charity then try to become active in that.
 There are usually a number of different ways to do this; it could be helping out in an animal shelter with animals that don’t have anyone to care for them or love them.
 It could be donating books to a local hospice or children’s ward in a hospital.
 Explaining that others may be ill or very old and need help can open their eyes to seeing how lucky they are.

-We have a wonderful helper who has been with us ever since my first child was born and we have often filled large boxes to send back to her family who have suffered in floods, fires and storms in Manila.
-The children can choose what books, toys and clothes they would like to send and also be a part of us choosing what we would send, from kitchen ware to food.
+We have a wonderful helper who has been with us ever since my first child was born and we have often filled large boxes to send back to her family who has suffered in floods, fires and storms in Manila.
+The children can choose what books, toys and clothes they would like to send and also be a part of us choosing what we would send, from kitchenware to food.
 To be able to help others is very empowering, even for young children.

 Start family traditions for expressing thanks